 If you decided it’s time to delete your Dropbox account, here’s a step-by-step on how to do it.

 Is Your Data Safe?
 Protect your devices from malware and cybercriminals.
 Get CyberGhost VPN to safely connect to the internet anywhere, on any device.
-Give it a risk-free test drive with the money-back guarantee.
+Give it a risk-free test drive with our 45-day money-back guarantee.

 Before you delete your Dropbox account